fritzsche/dotfiles/README.md

 :PluginInstall
 ```

-[YouCompleteMe](https://github.com/Valloric/YouCompleteMe) Plugin need to complile with this command
+[YouCompleteMe](https://github.com/Valloric/YouCompleteMe) Plugin need to compile with this command.
+It needs to have cmake installed that need to be installed first with homebrew.
 ```
 cd ~/.vim/bundle/YouCompleteMe
 ./install.py